uc-cdis/cloud-automation/inspec/scripts/README.md

 There is a python script that will pull json events for all of the streams from cloudwatch log and it will send the output to an S3 bucket.You need to provide a group_name, bucket name

+Get Ebs volume and check to see if they are encrypted

+There is a python script the runs a report and uploads the report as a csv file into an s3 bucket of choice.
+The report list the volume, volume type, iops, size, created from a snapshot (if) the instances it is attached and if it is encrypted or not.
+The command takes argument of region if the instance has sufficient IAM role it should run.
+I know each environment is different and how you pass credentials will vary.
+You will need to go down the line in the code near the bottom where it says bucket and change to your bucket.
+You can also set the default regions in the code and dropp the argument --regions when executing the script

+Example:
+ebs-report.py --regions us-east-2 --file my-ebs-report.csv